Laillaa/CStat-Project/Report.md

 To assess the linear relationship between each quantiative feature and the target variable we implemented a function called `hypothesis_test` which computes the Pearson correlation coefficient, which measures the strength and direction of a linear association, and the corresponding p-value, which helps determine the statistical significance of that correlation.

-Next, to identify the most relevant featurs for predicting housing prices, we implemented a custom ranking function.
+Next, to identify the most relevant features for predicting housing prices, we implemented a custom ranking function.
 It combines both descriptive statistics and results from hypothesis testing to score each feature's usefulness in relation to the target variable.
 This ranking process is based on three key criteria:
 - Correlation strength with target (using absolute correlation values to capture both positive and negative relationships)
 - P-values from hypothesis testing (where lower values indicate stronger statistical significance)